THE EVENT PLANNER

 Bridesmaids, groomsmen, commitment crew, wingmen.
-Whatever you want to call them, who you choose for your bridal party (also referred to as the wedding party) is a very important decision.
+Whatever you want to call them, who you choose for your wedding party is a very important decision.
 So before you start asking anyone and everyone to be part of this special group, you first need to learn what their responsibilities are and how to choose the best person for each role.
-Here’s a checklist of what bridal party roles, along with a detailed list of their jobs and duties.
+Here’s a checklist of wedding party roles, along with a detailed list of their jobs and duties.

-Bridal party responsibilities are the tasks you can reasonably expect people who fill these roles to help you with.
-For example, weddings with a lot of DIY components will need more assistance from their bridal party.
+Wedding party responsibilities are the tasks you can reasonably expect people who fill these roles to help you with.
+For example, weddings with a lot of DIY components will need more assistance from their wedding party.

 Responsibilities of the maid/matron of honor